entangledloops/slidingpuzzle/README.md

 >>> model = nn.Model_v1(3, 3)
 >>> nn.train(model)
 ```

-**Note**: Unless you are providing your own dataset, for model sizes larger than `3 x 3` you probably need to pass `kwargs` to [`train()`](https://slidingtilepuzzle.readthedocs.io/en/latest/slidingpuzzle.nn.html#slidingpuzzle.nn.train.train) so that the search algorithm used for generating training example can find solutions in a reasonable timeframe.
+> **_Note:_**  Unless you are providing your own dataset, for model sizes larger than `3 x 3` you probably need to pass `kwargs` to [`train()`](https://slidingtilepuzzle.readthedocs.io/en/latest/slidingpuzzle.nn.html#slidingpuzzle.nn.train.train) so that the search algorithm used for generating training example can find solutions in a reasonable timeframe.
 For example:

 ```python
 >>> import slidingpuzzle.nn as nn